aeraglyx/stig/README.md

 Heel lift is no longer possible, posi FTW.

-Although some parameter names remain the same, many have been changed and can't use Refloat's equivalent values.
+Although many parameter names are the same, some have been changed under the hood and can't use Refloat's equivalent values.
 See the section above for more details.

 Just like Refloat, Mahony KP is configured in the package, so App Cfg > IMU > Mahony KP should be closer to 0.4, not 2.
 Similarly, acceleration Z filtering has been moved from App Cfg to the Package Cfg.
 So AppCfg > IMU > Accel Z Filter should be 0.